Washtenaw County Parks & Recreation

 • Individuals with disabilities to ensure ADA compliance and accessibility considerations.

-• Age range: 16–60 years old.
+• 16–60 years old.

 Our methodology included: